revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 ---

-38. Which methods you need to override to use any object as a key in HashMap?
+38. Which methods do you need to override to use any object as a key in HashMap?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-To use any object as a key in HashMap, it needs to implement `equals()` and `hashCode()` method.
+To use any object as a key in HashMap, it needs to implement `equals()` and `hashCode()` methods.

 </blockquote>